progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--You can see that the default commit message contains the latest output of the `git status` command commented out and one empty line on top.
 You can remove these comments and type your commit message, or you can leave them there to help you remember what you’re committing.
 (For an even more explicit reminder of what you’ve modified, you can pass the `-v` option to `git commit`.
 Doing so also puts the diff of your change in the editor so you can see exactly what you did.)
 When you exit the editor, Git creates your commit with that commit message (with the comments and diff stripped out).-->

 Du siehst, dass die vorausgefüllte Commit Meldung die Ausgabe des letzten `git status` Befehls als einen Kommentar und darüber eine leere Zeile enthält.
 Du kannst die Kommentare entfernen und Deine eigene Meldung einfügen.
 Oder Du kannst sie stehen lassen, damit Du siehst, was im Commit enthalten sein wird.
 (Um die Änderungen noch detaillierter sehen zu können, kannst Du den Befehl `git commit` mit der Option `-v` verwenden.
-Das fügt zusätzlich das Diff Deiner Änderungen im Editor ein, so dass Du exakt sehen kannst, was sich im Commit befindet.)
+Das fügt zusätzlich das Diff Deiner Änderungen im Editor ein, sodass Du exakt sehen kannst, was sich im Commit befindet.)
 Wenn Du den Texteditor beendest, erzeugt Git den Commit mit der gegebenen Meldung (d.h., ohne den Kommentar und das Diff).

 <!--Alternatively, you can type your commit message inline with the `commit` command by specifying it after a `-m` flag, like this:-->